espressif/esp-idf/docs/api/system/deep_sleep.rst

 By default, ``esp_deep_sleep_start`` function will power down all RTC power domains which are not needed by the enabled wakeup sources.
 To override this behaviour, the following function is provided:

-Note: on the first revision of the ESP32, RTC fast memory will always be kept enabled in deep sleep, so that the deep sleep stub can run after reset.
+Note: in revision 0 of the ESP32, RTC fast memory will always be kept enabled in deep sleep, so that the deep sleep stub can run after reset.
 This can be overriden, if the application doesn't need clean reset behaviour after deep sleep.

 If some variables in the program are placed into RTC slow memory (for example, using ``RTC_DATA_ATTR`` attribute), RTC slow memory will be kept powered on by default.
 This can be overriden using ``esp_deep_sleep_pd_config`` function, if desired.